lildude/hassio-addon-repository/README.md

 @lildude's changes:

-- Simplified the documentation for uploading the Grafana dashboards, however the latest Grafana addon doesn't seem to play nice when attempting to use the API:
+- Updated the documentation for uploading the Grafana dashboards as the latest Grafana addon doesn't seem to play nice when attempting to use the API:
   - accessing directly redirects to the HTML login page
   - accessing via the ingress URL always results in a `401: unauthorised` error I suspect this is due to a config error in the nginx config, but I've not dug into it yet.